noworneverev/germany-termin-bot/docs/about.md

 My goal is to build all necessary notification channels for securing "Termin" appointments across all cities in Germany, making the process easier and less stressful.

-If your city isn't listed, feel free to contact me at [n9102125@gmail.com](mailto:n9102125@gmail.com) or open an issue on the [GitHub repository](https://github.com/noworneverev/germany-termin-bot).
-Please include the city name and the official "Termin" website.
-If time allows, I'll do my best to create a channel for your city.
+If your city or certain types of "Termin" aren't listed, feel free to contact me at [n9102125@gmail.com](mailto:n9102125@gmail.com) or open an issue on the [GitHub repository](https://github.com/noworneverev/germany-termin-bot).
+Please include the city name, the official "Termin" website and the types of appointments.
+If time allows, I will do my best to add support for your request.

-In short, fuck the German Termin system.
+Lastly, fuck the German Termin system.

 ## Donate